Mekrache/chirpstack-kubernetes/README.md

 ```

 After all the components have been initialized and started, you should be able
-to open the chirpstack application server in your browser
+to open the Chirpstack Application Server web-interface in your browser

 if you are using minikube, you can get the ip address and the port with the command :